ynuyasha/dotfiles/README.md

 ... or just copy the files.

-To get your repos - https://github.com/jreisinger/gitmeta
+To get your Git repos - https://github.com/jreisinger/gitmeta